 How To Dose Edibles: What Can You Expect From Your Edible Dosage?

 So what can you expect from a certain edible dosage?
 That really depends on how often you use cannabis and what level of tolerance you have built to THC.
 If you enjoy cannabis on a regular basis then you should expect that a certain edible dosage won’t hit you quite as hard as it would a beginner or occasional user.
 However, if this is your first time-consuming cannabis, or if you enjoy it infrequently, you should really stick to lower dosages only.

 For example, a 10 mg edible can be enough for some first-time users to feel a strong buzz, but it may not be enough for a regular consumer of cannabis to feel anything at all.
 A 25 mg dose can produce a mild buzz for a regular user but may be completely overwhelming for a beginner.
 And dosages in the 50–100 mg range should be avoided altogether if it’s your first time enjoying cannabis or if you haven’t done so in a while.

 Had Too Much?

 Even for seasoned edible fans, mistakes can happen when trying to figure out how to dose edibles.
 Eating too many edibles isn’t the end of the world, but it can certainly be an unpleasant experience.
-If you think you’ve had too much, it’s important not to panic.
-Remember that nobody has ever fatally overdosed on cannabis, and you won’t be the first.
-If you think you’ve ingested too much THC, there are a few strategies you can use to calm yourself down as you wait for the high to pass.
+If you think you’ve had too much, it’s important to relax and not to panic.
+If you think you’ve ingested too much THC, there are a few strategies you can use to calm yourself down as you wait for your body to process the THC and for the high to pass.